breatheco-de/exercise-sorting-cards-with-bubble/README.md

 The bubble sorting algorithm is one of the easiest to learn, and that is the first one normally taught.
 Here is a 5min explanation of how the bubble algorithm works:
 [https://www.youtube.com/watch?v=xli_FI7CuzA](https://www.youtube.com/watch?v=xli_FI7CuzA)

-VANILLAJS BOILERPLATE ENGLISH

 <onlyfor saas="false" withBanner="false">

 ## 🌱  How to start this project

-Do not clone this repository.
-The first step to start coding is cloning the [vanillajs boilerplate](https://github.com/4GeeksAcademy/vanillajs-hello) on your local computer or opening it using gitpod.

-a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/vanillajs-hello).

-b) If working locally, type the following command from your command line:
+Do not clone this repository!
+You will be using another template.

+We recommend opening the `vanillajs boilerplate`, using a provisioning tool like [Codespaces](https://4geeks.com/lesson/what-is-github-codespaces) (recommended) or [Gitpod](https://4geeks.com/lesson/how-to-use-gitpod).
+Alternatively, you can [clone the GitHub repository](https://4geeks.com/how-to/github-clone-repository) on your local computer using the `git clone` command.

+This is the repository you need to open or clone:

 ```sh
 $ git clone https://github.com/4GeeksAcademy/vanillajs-hello